 The claims management process should be developed with the GC and all insurance partners laying out the specific service standards.
-That means articulating how claims are to be reported, what the investigation process will be, and how claims are to be managed.
-The emphasis should be on both thoroughness and speed, with claims being reported quickly, investigated without delay, and managed diligently.
+That means articulating how claims are supposed to be reported, what the investigation process will be, and how claims are managed as a whole.
+The emphasis should be on both thoroughness and speed, with claims being reported quickly, investigated without delay and managed diligently.

 The evolving best practices on minimizing these claims focus on not only getting workers help, but also getting them back to work.
-Onsite medical facilities and Return to Work programs can help maximize efficiency and minimize claim costs that have historically ballooned under less organized programs.
+Onsite medical facilities and Return-to-Work programs can help maximize efficiency and minimize claim costs that have historically ballooned under less-organized programs.